Applications for Trimester/Semester 1 2024 open 15 September 2023.

 As part of the application process, you may also be required to upload current supporting documentation.

-When you apply for this scholarship, you'll need to supply evidence of your financial or medical hardship (if applicable).
+When you apply for this scholarship, you'll need to supply evidence of your financial hardship (if applicable).

 Make sure you choose the correct document type when you upload your documents as it will make a difference.
 If your documents are uploaded into the incorrect type they will not be considered when assessing your application.
 Remember it is quality, not quantity, which you need to provide.
 Aim to provide documents which are current, relevant and concise.